Laura Harring

-Laura Elena, Countess von Bismarck-Schönhausen (née Martínez Herring; March 3, 1964), known professionally as Laura Harring, is a Mexican-American actress.
-In 1985, Harring became the first Hispanic woman crowned Miss USA.
-She later began her acting career in television and film.
-She is best known for her dual roles as Rita and Camilla Rhodes in the 2001 postmodern neo-noir film Mulholland Drive.
-She is also known for her roles in other films, including The Forbidden Dance (1990), John Q (2002), Willard (2003), The Punisher (2004), The King (2005), Love in the Time of Cholera (2007), Ghost Son (2007), The Caller (2008), Drool (2009), Sex Ed (2014), and Inside (2016).
+Laura Elena Harring (née Herring Martínez, formerly Gräfin von Bismarck-Schönhausen; born March 3, 1964) is an American actress and beauty pageant titleholder who won Miss USA 1985 and later began acting in television and film.
+She is best known for her lead role as Rita in the 2001 movie Mulholland Drive.
+Her other films include The Forbidden Dance (1990), John Q (2002), Willard (2003), The Punisher (2004), The King (2005), Love in the Time of Cholera (2007), Ghost Son (2007), The Caller (2008), Drool (2009), Sex Ed (2014), and Inside (2016).
 She also played Carla Greco in General Hospital (1990–1991), Paula Stevens on Sunset Beach (1997), and Rebecca "Becca" Doyle in The Shield (2006).

+Life and career

-Early life
+Early years and education

-Harring was born in Los Mochis, Sinaloa, Mexico on March 3, 1964.
-Her mother, María Elena Martínez-Cairo, is a spiritual teacher, real estate investor, and former secretary.
-Her father, Raymond Herring, was a developer and organic farmer of Austrian-German descent.
+Laura Elena Herring Martínez was born in Los Mochis, Sinaloa, Mexico, on March 3, 1964.
+Her mother, María Elena Martínez-Cairo, is a Mexican spiritual teacher, real estate investor, and former secretary.
+Her father, Raymond Herring, was a Mexican developer and organic farmer of Austrian-German descent.
 The two divorced in 1971.
-Harring lived the first ten years of her life in Mexico, before her family relocated to San Antonio, Texas.
+Harring lived the first ten years of her life in Guasave Sinaloa Mexico, before her family relocated to San Antonio, Texas.
 Harring suffered a head wound from a .45 bullet when she was caught by stray fire from a driveby shooting at age 12.
 At age 16, she convinced her family to let her study in Switzerland at Aiglon College.
+Harring studied theatre at London Academy of Music and Dramatic Art, having trained in the Italian commedia dell'arte, as well as Latin dances, including the Argentine tango.
+She eventually returned to the United States, settling down in El Paso, Texas, and began competing in beauty pageants.

+Pagentry

-She eventually returned to the United States, settling down in El Paso, Texas and entering the world of beauty pageants.
-She won the title of Miss El Paso USA, and soon after, Miss Texas USA, ultimately going on to win the title of Miss USA 1985.
-Harring spent the next year traveling through Asia, exploring Europe and working as a social worker in India.
+Harring won Miss El Paso USA, Miss Texas USA, then Miss USA 1985, becoming the first Hispanic woman to do so.
+Harring then spent the next year traveling through Asia, exploring Europe and working as a social worker in India.
+Her national costume at Miss Universe was a cowgirl.

-Career
+Acting

-Harring studied theatre at the London Academy of Performing Arts, having trained in the Italian commedia dell'arte, as well as Latin dances, including the Argentine tango.
-She began her acting career in the film Silent Night, Deadly Night 3: Better Watch Out!
-Harring played the supporting role of Jerri, a flight attendant and the girlfriend of the brother of one of the protagonists, Chris, who joins them for family dinner at their grandmother's house.
-In television, she portrayed Raúl Juliá's character's wife in the NBC television movie The Alamo: 13 Days to Glory (1987).
-She was cast by NBC producers after they saw her on the Miss USA broadcast and contacted her with the role.
+Harring began acting in 1987, in the NBC television movie The Alamo: 13 Days to Glory (1987).
+She played Raúl Juliá's character's wife, having been cast by NBC producers after they saw her on the Miss USA broadcast and contacted her with the role.
+In 1989, she appeared in her first movie, Silent Night, Deadly Night 3: Better Watch Out!, in the supporting role of Jerri, a flight attendant.